-Your financial aid administrator will become an important resource for you both while you’re applying for financial aid at your intended college, and when you’re going to be reapplying for financial aid throughout your time on that campus.
-Get to know your financial aid office, as they’re going to be responsible for determining things like your Expected Family Contribution (EFC), Cost of Attendance, and in special cases, your dependency status.
+Your financial aid administrator is an important resource while you’re applying for financial aid at your intended college, and when it is time to reapply for financial aid throughout college.
+Get to know the people in the financial aid office because they are responsible for determining your Expected Family Contribution (EFC), Cost of Attendance, and in special cases, your dependency status.

-If anything changes related to your financial aid status during the course of the year or after you’ve already submitted your FAFSA, make sure to contact your financial aid administrator.
-Changes could mean that you’re eligible for more or less aid, or you may even be asked to return any aid that you received during a period of ineligibility.
-See our list of top questions below that you should be asking your financial aid administrator, but remember to contact your financial aid office with any questions you may have related to your financial aid package.
-Browse through our site, too, to see more tips on landing college scholarships and grants, and coming up with a complete financial aid application.
+If your financial aid status changes during the course of the year, or after you’ve already submitted your FAFSA, contact your financial aid administrator.
+Changes affect your eligibility for financial aid.
+If those changes make you ineligible, you can be asked to return the money you received during that time.
+See our list of top questions to ask your financial aid administrator, and remember to contact your financial aid office with specific questions related to your financial aid package.
+Also browse through our site for tips on getting scholarships and grants, and completing financial aid applications.

-- Will my request for financial aid have any impact on my ability to be admitted to this college?
+- Will my request for financial aid impact my chances of being admitted to this college?

-- Will the college meet my full financial?
+- Will the college meet my full financial need?

-- Will the college continue to meet my full financial aid need for all four years of my enrollment?
+- Will the college continue to meet my full financial aid need for all four years?

 - Describe your financial aid program, including requirements for need-based aid, merit-based aid and scholarships.

-- What application materials are needed to apply for financial aid, and does the college require its own form in addition to the FAFSA?
+- What application materials are needed to apply for financial aid, and does the college have its own form in addition to the FAFSA?